 Lord Howe Island is just 10km long and 2km at its widest.
 The Island is one of contrasts, from the sheer plunging cliffs of its imposing mountains, rainforests filled with birdlife and exotic flora, through to white sandy beaches, the turquoise lagoon and surrounding reefs with over 500 species of fish.
 Just two hours flight from Sydney has you touching down on what has been described as the most beautiful island in the world.

-A rare and extensive collection of flora and fauna can be discovered on Lord Howe Island.
+A rare and extensive collection of flora and fauna can be discovered during your Lord Howe Island Holiday.
 The Island is home to more than 100 native species of plants, including the beautiful Kentia Palm as well as a wide array of more than 130 native and migratory bird species.
 Lord Howe Island is the only known location for the Woodhen and the Lord Howe Island stick insect because of the untouched nature of the island.

 Most of the island is virtually untouched forest with many of the plants and animals found nowhere else in the world.
 Other natural attractions include the diversity of its landscapes, the variety of upper mantle and oceanic basalts, the world's southernmost barrier coral reef, nesting seabirds, and its rich historical and cultural heritage.